 Derek waved off his weak cracks at persuasion.
 "An entire city, that's precisely right.
 Given the chance, you'd slip away like a specter through paper walls.
 I won't take that chance, not with you."

 Stiles cringed.
-He hadn't done a great job of building up the trust - blocks between them.
+He hadn't done a great job of building up the trust between them.
 Derek had every right to suspect him of trickery.
 While he'd by no means given up his ultimate goal of getting home, he just wanted a few hour's worth of something different.
-Only three days had passed, but he was already on the fast track to stir - crazy madness.
+Only three days had passed, but he was already going mad with boredom.
 If he wasn't Derek's fidgety and unwilling shadow, he was left to his own devices [locked away in the same room, guarded by the same guards who'd adapted well to their duties].
 He crunched obnoxiously on a mouthful of olives.

 "Derek, I swear on the namesake of every deity I know, I will not try and escape you.
 Please, you must grant me this one request."

-Derek barked an incredulous laugh [Stiles wondered if he ever laughed just because something was funny, then Stiles wondered if he'd ever heard a good joke].
+Derek barked an incredulous laugh.
+Stiles wondered if he ever laughed just because something was funny, then Stiles wondered if he'd ever heard a good joke.
 "I must grant you...?
-I'm under no obligation to grant you a thing.
-You, however, are mine - a slave.
+I'm under no obligation to grant you a single thing.
+You, however, are a slave - my slave.
 A disobedient one, but a slave nonetheless.
 Between the two of us, you are the one who should be bending to my will without a word or tremble of hesitation.
 Tell me, Stiles, what was the last request of mine you so graciously granted?"

-Stiles couldn't get a lid on his anger.
-He jumped to his feet, his mostly - full cup thunking on its side.
+Stiles couldn't get a lid on his anger in time.
+He jumped to his feet, his full cup thunking on its side.
 Wine rushed over the table like a maroon river.
 "Whatever my status might be, I don't owe you!
-Loyalty and obedience, as far as I'm concerned, are things to be earned.
+Loyalty and obedience, as far as this slave is concerned, are things to be earned.
 Whoever my Master might be, they will treat me as a human being before I so much as make their bedding.
 If I'm to be punished for disobeying the likes of cruel and assuming men, so be it.
 You are not my Master, Derek Hale."
 He spat the name out like it was a bad taste.
 His face blossomed party red, and his chest pumped out one laborious breath at a time.
-Gods, he was so upset, he couldn't see straight.
-Derek was three, separate blurs.
+Gods, he was so upset he couldn't see straight.
+Derek was a number of splitting blurs.

 They stared each other down with everything they would ever have.
 Stiles slowly calmed, and Derek approached him.
 Rightfully wary, he took a step back.
 Derek paused and splayed his palms placatingly.
 "If you grant me one request, I'll grant you yours.
 Fair enough?"
-He said in a very plain voice.
+He said in a plain voice.
 Stiles eyed him.
-Derek was full of surprises, and Stiles wasn't sure how to handle it.
-It sounded like a simple enough deal, but as previously mentioned, Derek was full of surprises.
-There was no telling what he might ask for.
+Derek had been full of surprises lately, and Stiles wasn't sure how to handle it.
+It sounded like a simple enough deal, but there was no telling what he might ask for.
 After minutes of rigorous thinking, Stiles agreed.

 "A simple kiss, that's all I ask."

 Stiles decided that counted for something.
 He looked Derek brazenly in the eye and nodded once.
-That was permission enough, as Derek was suddenly in his space.
-Hands were big and grating on his face, his mouth was taken too suddenly for him worry about it.
+That was permission enough, as Derek was in his space a breath later.
+Hands were big and grating on his face; his mouth was taken too suddenly for him to overthink their deal.
 Stiles hadn't been kissed too many times in his life, but he knew no kiss [no matter the prowesses of the one bestowing it] would compare to that first one shared with Derek.
 It was wholly new, electrifying in a way that tickled him all over and raised the short hairs on his arms.

 He was ashamed to say he melted slightly.
 Derek didn't mind.

 He grappled for purchase on spasming shoulders, his lips cracking open under Derek's insistent swipes and soft bites.
-He made an embarrassing, fitful noise [or three].
+He struggled to breath around a string of fitful noises.
 Derek remembered to stop, step away.
 Fortunately, or maybe not, Derek was a man of his word.

 They did go out, but it wasn't the private affair Stiles had pictured.
-Isaac and Jackson were permanent fixtures at his sides, Derek a short step ahead of them.
+Isaac and Jackson were permanent fixtures at his sides, with Derek a short step ahead of them.
 Small crowds parted for them, and harried herds stopped to let them pass.
 Stiles didn't enjoy the limelight, he just wanted to slink back into the grey matter of anonymity and nondescript servitude.
-Derek was totally indifferent to the mild seas of slack, day - smeared faces they were made to wade through.
-Jackson and Isaac preened under the attention.
-They were an odd hodgepodge of personalities and statuses, Stiles thought, and they shouldn't be as amicable as they were.
+Derek was indifferent to the dirty, gawping faces around every bend.
+Jackson and Isaac, however, preened under the attention.
+They were an odd hodgepodge of personalities and social statuses, Stiles thought, and they shouldn't be as amicable as they were.

 "Is your hand causing you pain?"

-He lifted his wrapped hand and considered it, looking his usual brand of surly.
-Stiles was surprised to see fresh, obscenely white bandages hugging the slant of his hand.
-He wanted to ask if his wrap felt too tight, but didn't want to get caught mother - henning.
+He lifted his wrapped hand and considered it, looking just as surly as he did when Stiles patched it up.
+Stiles was surprised to see fresh bandages hugging the slant of his hand.
+He wanted to ask if his wrap felt too tight, but didn't want to come off too maternal.
 He did that, apparently.
 Jackson shrugged.
 "Itches."
 He admitted.
 Stiles nodded, because without the regular application of paste, itchiness and mild pain were things to anticipate.
 "I'll make you a salve when we return, I wonder if Morrell has any Calendula - what?"

-Jackson was looking at him like he was the unsolvable riddle, guarding the secrets of this realm and all the ones after it, and if he just thought hard enough, he'd come up with the right answer.
-It was kind of flattering, but also befuddling.
-Stiles didn't think he was that hard to figure out.
+Jackson looked at him like he was completely unhinged.
+It almost hurt his feelings.
+He was just trying to be friendly!
+Stiles decided to be the bigger man, in a manner of speaking, and not take the expression to heart.
 Jackson scowled and shook his head.
-Isaac caught his eye overtop Stiles' head and cut a series of expressive, meaningful looks at him.
-He gestured to Stiles with a chaste, jerky nod.
+Isaac caught his eye overtop Stiles' unbrushed fluffs of hair and cut a series of meaningful facial gestures at him.
+He motioned to Stiles with a jerky nod.
 Jackson knew what he was getting at and puffed a sigh.
-"Thank you, for...helping."
+"Thank you for...helping."
 He offered lamely.
 Stiles blinked, both brows shooting into his choppy fringe.

 He didn't sound very sincere, but Stiles got the feeling Jackson wasn't one for verbal gratitude.
 Sincere or not, it was shocking to hear.
 Maybe he felt obligated because Derek was within earshot, and Stiles was Derek's in that intimate way.
-Stiles was still appreciative.
+Stiles was appreciative, whatever the reason.
 He bumped shoulders with Jackson like they were friends, because he didn't care much for propriety [and he liked to pretend].
 "I do what I can."

 He couldn't decide if Stiles was too foolish to survive, slave to his misguided compassions, or just a better person than Derek would ever be.

 "How do you know so much of medicine and healing?"
-Isaac asked, curious.
+Isaac asked curiously.
 It was a fair question, as medicine was more miracle work than science.
 It wasn't commonplace, but Stiles believed it would be, given time.

-In the Iliad, Homer wrote detailed descriptions of the wounded Machaon, and how Patroclus was made to cut an arrow from his thigh, wash away bubbles of his blood with warm water, and treat his wound with soothing ointment.
-Even being as old as it was [more than three - hundred years], medicine men still studied his text in temples dedicated to Asclepieia.
+In the Iliad, Homer wrote detailed descriptions of the wounded Machaon.
+Patroclus had to cut an arrow from his thigh, wash away bubbles of his blood with warm water, and treat his wound with soothing ointment.
+Even being as old as it was, more than three hundred years, medicine men still studied his text in temples dedicated to Asclepieia today.
 Not many understood it, just accepted that it chased away their pains.

 After several minutes of heated deliberation, they did.

 Stiles knocked on the outer doors.
 He wasn't about to parade his small legion of Spartans through Deaton's home unannounced.
-Said legion were marinating in their combined discomforts behind him, Stiles could actually feel their turmoil.
-Derek was a certifiable storm - cloud all his own, complete with thunderous sighs and lightening in his eyes.
+Said legion were marinating in their combined discomforts behind him.
+Stiles could actually feel their collective turmoil gathered like a storm against his back.
+Derek was his own cumulonimbus mass, complete with thunderous sighs and lightening in his eyes.
 It must be odd for them, knocking on the doors of a lesser man instead of kicking them in.
-Although, Derek had proven himself to be less of the barbarian Stiles pegged him as.
-Stiles reminded himself not to judge harshly.
+Although, Derek had proven himself to be less of the barbarian Stiles had him pegged as.
+Stiles reminded himself not to judge so harshly.

 The doors swished open, and Stiles was ecstatic to see his Master's brown face.
 All he could offer was a dopey smile.
 It was a fight not to smother him with floppy hugs or wax poetic about the smoothness of his swarthy head, but he kept still and subdued.
 Derek had done him quite a few favors that day, the least he could do was act like a slave should.
 He stepped aside so Derek and company could do all the greeting and explaining, as it wasn't his place.
 Deaton looked surprised, but not surprised enough.
 Ironically, that didn't surprise Stiles.
 Deaton knew something about everything important.